 Since I was a young girl my family has always celebrated Epiphany in a special way.
 My parents would invite a priest for dinner and to bless our home, inscribing the initials and crosses above our door with the blessed chalk.
 I remember traveling in Europe with one of my sisters and we were so excited to see the same initials on a door in the cathedral in Prague.
 Suddenly our family tradition felt more universal.

-I have always loved the words of the blessing--I keep planning to write it in calligraphy to hang on my wall as a reminder:
+I have always loved the words of the blessing.
+They remind me of the New Testament reading from the Feast of the Holy Family, from St. Paul to the Colossians, 3:12-21.
+I keep planning to write it in calligraphy to hang on my wall as a reminder:

 Bless, + O Lord, almighty God this home that it be the shelter of health, chastity, self-conquest, humility, goodness, mildness, obedience to the commandments, and thanksgiving to God the Father, Son, and Holy Spirit.
 May blessing remain for all time upon this dwelling and them that live herein.
 Through Christ our Lord.

 Now that we are older and married and with children, Epiphany has become the day of our family Christmas gathering.
 The five siblings who live locally take turns hosting the Epiphany family celebration.
 We have a priest friend who has come for many years to enjoy the family time and bless the house.
-He books months in advance to fit it in his busy schedule.
-Our traditional dinner is usually lasagne, just because Father requests it.
+He books months in advance to fit into our busy schedules, his included.
+Our traditional dinner is usually lasagna, just because Father requests it.
 I normally make a King Cake, New Orleans style, because our family has south Louisiana roots.